![]() |

 Window > Package ManagerLLM for Unity Package.
 From the Samples Tab, click Import next to the sample you want to install.The samples can be run with the Scene.unity scene they contain inside their folder.

-In the scene, select the LLM GameObject and click the Download Model button to download a default model or Load model to load your own model (see LLM model management).
+In the scene, select the LLM GameObject and specify the LLM of your choice (see LLM model management).

 Save the scene, run and enjoy!

-The license of LLM for Unity is MIT (LICENSE.md) and uses third-party software with MIT and Apache licenses.
+The license of LLM for Unity is Apache 2.0 (LICENSE.md) and uses third-party software with MIT and Apache licenses.
 Some models included in the asset define their own license terms, please review them before using each model.
 Third-party licenses can be found in the (Third Party Notices.md).